MI-AFP/tutorials/tutorials/11_performance-debug.md

 ### Benchmarking with Criterion

-If you are interested in such optimizations and improving your application or comparing various algorithms or their implementations, then you might find interesting to use benchmarking library.
+If you are interested in such optimizations and improving your application or comparing various algorithms or their implementations, then you might find interesting to use a benchmarking library.
 In Haskell is the most used one called [Criterion](http://www.serpentine.com/criterion/).
 It provides a powerful but simple way to measure software performance.
-It provides both a framework for executing and analysing benchmarks and a set of driver functions that makes it easy to build and run benchmarks, and to analyse their results.
+It provides both a framework for executing and analyzing benchmarks and a set of driver functions that makes it easy to build and run benchmarks and to analyze their results.

 For simple usage, you just need to work with the `defaultMain` from [Criterion.Main](https://hackage.haskell.org/package/criterion/docs/Criterion-Main.html) as they show in their example: